The ABC Gap Dilemma

 For big companies, the challenge is not that they don’t innovate sufficiently, Typically, it is that they never get enough "go-to-market"resources for these innovations to take off and become successful.

-Small companies, however, face a different challenge.
+Small companies, however, face a different challenge in closing the ABC gap.

 The Small Company’s Innovation Dilemma